Array broadcasting (no

 bsxfun() needed) is in

-Array broadcasting is important as it minimizes copying of large arrays in memory, or excessive looping over arrays, which can be very inefficient.
-There are certain cases, particularly with JIT compilers, where counterintuitively for loops can be faster than array broadcasting.
-In my opinion, usually the clean, clear code enabled by array broadcasting outweighs those edge-case possible gains.
+Array broadcasting in certain cases minimizes copying of large arrays in memory, or excessive looping over arrays, which can be very inefficient.
+There are certain cases, particularly with JIT compilers, where looping can be faster than array broadcasting.
+Often the clean, clear code enabled by array broadcasting outweighs those edge-case possible gains.
+As always, make a simple benchmark if you’re concerned about a particular case (broadcast vs. loop) and for Python try Numba.

 bsxfun() is no longer needed for: